OWASP/CheatSheetSeries/cheatsheets/Clickjacking_Defense_Cheat_Sheet.md

 - `Content-Security-Policy: frame-ancestors 'self' *.somesite.com https://myfriend.site.com;`
     - This allows the current site, as well as any page on `somesite.com` (using any protocol), and only the page `myfriend.site.com`, using HTTPS only on the default port (443).

-Note that the single quotes are required around 'self' and 'none', but may not occur around other source expressions.
+Note that the single quotes are required around `self` and `none`, but may not occur around other source expressions.

 See the following documentation for further details and more complex examples:
 - https://w3c.github.io/webappsec-csp/document/#directive-frame-ancestors